1974 Hammersmith London Borough Council election

 The 1974 Hammersmith Council election took place on 2 May 1974 to elect members of Hammersmith London Borough Council in London, England.
-The whole council was up for election and the Labour party stayed in overall control of the council.
+The whole council was up for election and the Labour Party stayed in overall control of the council.

 Background

-Both Labour and the Conservatives fielded a full slate of 60 candidate, as usual.
+Both Labour and the Conservatives fielded a full slate of 60 candidates, as usual.

 The Liberal Party ran 19 candidates across seven wards - an increase on the seven candidates across three wards which they ran in 1971.

 In an era when candidates could choose their party designation without reference to an officially registered entity - two candidates in the Avonmore ward ran under the 'Powellite Conservative' banner.
 These were the only candidates across the whole of the London local elections to use this designation.

 Whilst 125 people across London stood as Communist Party candidates - there was just one in Hammersmith.
 Mr J Gould stood again in the White City ward.

 Across London 72 people stood under the 'Save London Action Group' banner - but in Hammersmith there was a single such candidate, in the Crabtree ward.

 Two independent candidates stood for election - one each in Crabtree ward and St Stephen's ward.

 A total of 145 candidates put themselves forward for the 60 seats.